bradbell/at_cascade/readme.rst

 - Option to to use a particular density for all data; e.g., students.
 - Automatically remove variables at bounds from asymptotic statistics.
 - Implement a Jacobian, instead of Hessian, version of asymptotic statistics.

+These changes will be made in a backward compatible way so that current code that uses dismod_at still works.